garjen55/WS-013T00-Azure-Stack-HCI/Instructions/Labs/LAB_02_Using_Windows_Admin_Center_in_hybrid_scenarios.md

 1. Within the console session to the **WSLabOnboard-DC** VM, in the browser displaying the Azure portal, navigate back to the blade displaying the Log Analytics workspace you were reviewing in the previous exercise.
 1. On the Log Analytics workspace blade, navigate to the list of example queries.
-1. From the list of example queries, load the **Missing security or critical updates** into editor window.
+1. From the list of example queries, load the **Missing security or critical updates** from the **Virtual Machine** section into the editor window.
 1. In the editor window, remove the line '| summarize count() by Classification', select **Run** and review results of the query.

    >**Note**: the query lists all of missing security or critical updates.